code11/engine/docs/docs/api/prop.md

 ---

-`Prop` gives access to props given to the [view](/docs/api/view)s, so that they can be used as data in the view, and to compose paths for accessing state.
+`Prop` gives access to props given to the [view](/docs/api/view)s, so that they can be used as data in the view, and to [compose paths](/docs/concepts/path-composition) for accessing state.

+## Example

 For example, if a `TodoItem` component accepts a single prop `id: string`, and global state looks like: